-People with HIV hospitalized less often since combination antiretroviral drug therapy introducedDecember 17th, 2012 in HIV & AIDS /
+People with HIV hospitalized less often since combination antiretroviral drug therapy introducedDecember 17, 2012 in Medicine & Health / HIV & AIDS

 People with HIV are being hospitalized in Ontario significantly less often than they were 15 years ago when combination antiretroviral drug therapy (cART) was introduced, new research has found.